 This course is designed for students with advanced carpentry skills and who intend to pursue a career in this industry.
+Early in the course, the learning environment will focus on designing solutions for real-world problems in small groups and learning or advancing skills in AutoCAD and SketchUp to create drawings and designs for projects.
+Students will be introduced to the CNC a computerized router in the woodshop where they will learn how to program and make pieces out of wood and various other materials from a design in AutoCAD.
 During the first half of the course, students will design and learn to construct small structures for off-campus sites.
 Topics and skills covered during this section include framing, window and door installation, interior and exterior finishing along with some basic electrical and plumbing.
-Students can expect to design and work on special projects that might involve building sheds, playhouses, doghouses, green houses, and/or other small structures.
-Students will also develop knowledge of wood in historical and cultural contexts, locally and throughout Canada.
-The second half of the year, students will be allowed time to pursue interests they may have in furniture building or cabinet making.
+Students can expect to design and work on special projects that might involve building sheds, playhouses, doghouses, greenhouses, and/or other small structures.
+Shop safety will continue to be emphasized.
+Students will also develop knowledge of wood in historical and cultural contexts, locally and throughout Canada, During the second half of the year, students will be allowed time to pursue interests they may have in furniture building or cabinet making.
+Students will create projects based on how many years they have taken woodwork.